Sachaa-Thanasius/defer-imports/README.rst

 Though that proposal was rejected, there are well-established third-party libraries that provide lazy import mechanisms, albeit with more constraints.
 Most do not have APIs as integrated or ergonomic as PEP 690's, but that makes sense; most predate the PEP and were not created with that goal in mind.

-Libraries that do intentionally inject PEP 690's semantics into Python in some form don't fill my needs for one reason or another.
+Existing libraries that do intentionally inject or emulate PEP 690's semantics in some form don't fill my needs for one reason or another.
 For example, `slothy <https://github.com/bswck/slothy>`_ (currently) limits itself to specific Python implementations by relying on the existence of call stack frames.
-I wanted to create something similar that took advantage of Python's robust hookable import system to modify code at compile time, didn't rely on implementation-specific APIs, is more ergonomic than the status quo, and will be easier to maintain as Python (and its various implementations) continues evolving.
+I wanted to create something similar that doesn't rely on implementation-specific APIs, is still more ergonomic than the status quo, and will be easier to maintain as Python (and its various implementations) continues evolving.

 How?